 Apply for the Master of Biomedical Sciences (MBiomedSc)Apply Now

-The Master of Biomedical Sciences (MBiomedSc) is a thesis-only post-graduate degree.
-The degree involves a one-year (or part-time equivalent) period of supervised research in any one of the Biomedical fields listed below.
-Upon completion of their projects candidates will submit a Master’s level thesis for examination.
-Successful completion of this degree provides an excellent foundation for an academic or research career and an internationally recognized stepping stone for entry into a PhD programme.
+The Master of Biomedical Sciences (MBiomedSc) is a one‑year thesis‑only postgraduate degree.
+It provides an excellent foundation for an academic or research career, and an internationally-recognised stepping stone for entry into a PhD programme.

 - Drugs and Human Health

 - Functional Human Biology